 4. Unorganized, ordinary fraudstersAd fraud is attractive for those with backgrounds in other cybercrimes (as well as spam and phishing) since the payouts can be very rewarding and they are already skilled in many of the ad fraud techniques used to perform it.

 Since very few criminal complaints are made when ad fraud occurs, alongside the potential for high gains to be made, these common cybercriminals continue to be a threat to the industry.

 5. Sophisticated and organized criminal fraudsters

 This group poses by far the most significant threat to the digital advertising and marketing industry.
 It’s even been claimed that the activities performed by these highly-organized criminals can cause wider economic instability.

-And, this group does not consist of the “hoodies behind a computer screen in a dark room” that we see depicted in the media.
-Instead, they are complex, large organizations.
+This group does not consist of the 'hoodies behind a computer screen in a dark room' that we see depicted in the media.
+Instead, they are large, complex organizations.
 These criminals create elaborate fraud schemes that generate automated and fake activity to get paid on a CPM, CPL, or CPC basis.
-This schemes can result in earning millions of dollars.
+These schemes can result in earning millions of dollars.

 How can your organization effectively protect itself against these perpetrators?

 Each type of fraudster listed above has their own motivation for engaging in ad fraud, be it money or damaging their competition.
 They also have different skill and commitment levels and pose varying levels of threats to your organization.

 However, ultimately, no matter who performs the fraudulent activity, the outcome is the same: your ad campaigns are ruined, your budgets are drained, and your data is flawed.